-Until 2013, examples of free public transport could only be found amongst smaller transport systems with low revenue which often barely covered the cost of collecting fares.
+Until 2013, examples of free public transport could only be found amongst smaller transport systems with low revenue which often barely covered the collection of ticket fares.
 This changed when elected representatives in Tallinn decided to make the whole public transport system free as of 1 January 2013.